nmacbean/GEOG-G489-589/Exercise 2: Lists, Functions and Intro to NumPy/Lists_Functions_Intro_to_Numpy.md

 First, we will go through the class notes together.
 You can find the powerpoint slides for the class in this "Exercise 2" folder.

+### In-class exercise
 Our in-class exercise today is to complete the following in a Jupyter Notebook (with comments for each task!):
 * We have a file containing height and weight information for 10 people.
 * We want to perform the following tasks:
   1. open the file
   2. calculate mean height and mean weight for all 10 people (and print answer)